-Dr. Kim's research on human motion classification by radar using machine learning is making impacts on academia, industry, and military including (i) the non-cooperative classification of humans for security and sensing, such as intruder detection, senior fall detection, people counting, and patient monitoring, and (ii) cooperative classification for enhanced human-machine interface, such as hand gesture recognition, and speech recognition.
+Dr. Kim's research on human motion classification by radar using machine learning is making impacts on academia, industry, and defense including (i) the non-cooperative classification of humans for security and sensing, such as intruder detection, senior fall detection, people counting, and patient monitoring, and (ii) cooperative classification for enhanced human-machine interface, such as hand gesture recognition, and speech recognition.

-1) Human Detection and Motion Classification Using Deep Learning
+3) Human Detection and Motion Classification Using Deep Learning

 Y. Kim and T. Moon, "Human detection and activity classification based on micro-Doppler signatures using deep convolutional neural networks," IEEE Geoscience and Remote Sensing Letters, vol. 13, pp.2-8, Jan.
 2016.